 Private Equity Industry Outlook for 2017

-- Although private equity pricing remains a major concern, fund managers have positive outlook for private equity asset class return expectations and will continue to deploy funds over the next 12 months.
+- Although private equity pricing remains a major concern, fund managers have a positive outlook for private equity asset class return expectations and will continue to deploy funds over the next 12 months.

 By – Ankur